 Suit Supply Jort Bolton Fishtail Trousers

-Made of 90% wool and 10% cashmere, these trousers are the perfect blend of soft, smooth, and downright handsome.
+Made of 100% wool, these trousers are the perfect blend of soft, smooth, and downright handsome.
 And no, cuffs have never gone out of style.

 Zanella Flat Front Plaid Wool Trousers

-These trousers have a smooth drape (thanks to the 100% wool construction), a subtle glen plaid pattern, and have a classic cut with a low rise.
+These trousers have a smooth drape, and have a classic cut with a low rise.
 And did we mention they’re made in Italy?

 Read now: What is Smart Casual?
 Primer’s Complete Guide